Why do I keep getting cystitis?

 If the self-help measures aren't enough, ask your pharmacist for further advice.

-If you’re still suffering the symptoms after 3 days, you may need a course of antibiotics such as Trimethoprim in order to shift the infection completely.
+If you’re still experiencing symptoms after 3 days, you may need a course of antibiotics, such as trimethoprim, to clear the infection completely.

-You should also see a doctor if you have additional symptoms including fever, blood in your urine or back pain.
-These symptoms mean you may have a kidney infection, which will require medication.
+You should also see a doctor if you have additional symptoms, including fever, blood in your urine or back pain.
+These symptoms may indicate a kidney infection, which will require medical treatment.

 If you suffer from recurring abdominal pain and struggle to urinate frequently, you may have interstitial cystitis.
 This bladder condition is not well understood and usually affects middle-aged women.
-As it isn't caused by bacteria and does not cause an infection within the bladder, antibiotics won’t help to clear it up.
-It’s important to see a doctor for a correct diagnosis.
+Antibiotics won't work here, since the issue isn't caused by bacteria.
+It’s essential to consult a doctor for an accurate diagnosis.

 Authored & Reviewed By